Courses

 Prereq: BIOL 2120

 Introduction to physiology of metabolic function in mammals and other animals.
 Metabolic processes and their interactions with various subsystems, approached from an organismal perspective.
 Integration of cellular, gastrointestinal, cardiovascular, respiratory, and renal processes, relevant to their control and integration at the nervous and endocrine system levels.
 Functional aspects of organismal physiology, energy and water balances, physiology of rest exercise, and environmental stress.
-(Typically Offered: Spring)
+Graduation Restriction: Credit for either BIOL 3350 OR BIOL 3340, but not both, may be applied toward graduation.

 Credits: 1.
 Contact Hours: Laboratory 3.